-Parameter Des cription VLAN ID (VID) The VLAN ID number of the VLAN on which the above Unicast MAC address resides.
+Parameter Description VLAN ID (VID) The VLAN ID number of the VLAN on which the above Unicast MAC address resides.
 MAC Address The MAC address to which packets will be statically forwarded.
 This must be a unicast MAC address.
+Port Allows the selection of the port number on which the MAC address entered above resides.

-Click Apply to implement the changes made.
-To delete an entry in the Static Unicast Forwarding Table, click the corresponding X under the Delete heading.
+To delete an entry in the Unicast Forwarding Table, click the corresponding wunder the Delete heading.

-Static Multicast Forwarding
+Multicast Forwarding

 The following figure and table describe how to set up Multicast Forwarding on the Switch.
-Open the Forwarding Filtering folder and click on the Multicast Forwarding link to see the entry screen below:
+Open the Forwarding folder located in L2 Features, and click on the Multicast Forwarding link to see the entry screen below: